What to see and do in Bangkok: Must-sees?

 • Opening hours: From 6am

-7. Floating markets
+8. Floating markets

 The whole city of Bangkok is connected by different canals, which is why it has several floating markets.
-Visiting these markets is a very authentic experience: see how they cook on the boats, how they move from one point to another to buy all kinds of products, etc. The most famous are: Damnoen Saduak, Thailing Chan and Khlong Lat Mayom.
+Visiting these markets is a very authentic experience: see how they cook on boats, how they move from one point to another to buy all kinds of products, etc..
+The most famous are: Damnoen Saduak, Thailing Chan and Khlong Lat Mayom.

 floating market